jkmathes/histx/README.md

 Find anything in your command history

 ## Dependencies
-Just a few - MacOS should be set; for linux, you need sqlite3 and openssl libraries
+Just a few - MacOS should be set; for linux, you need sqlite3 and openssl libraries, as well as flex and bison

 On Ubuntu, for example:
 ```